Clatters/Sibilla/Official firmwares/README.md

 Sibilla update walkthrough.

-**Remembr that Sibilla's power consumption is highly dependant on the running firmware.
-More info on that in the releases descriptions**

-You can download the latest firmware release [here](https://github.com/Clatters/Sibilla/releases)
+You can download the latest firmware release [here](https://github.com/Clatters/Sibilla/releases).

 ## Setup and programming